sendmail2krrish/social-anonymous-blog/README.md

 # Social anonymous blog using MEAN (Mysql, Express js, Angular js & Node js) - (SQL file included)
-This is a anonymous blog, where user can post without login & submit their comment on post.
+This is a anonymous blog, where the user can post without login & submit their comment on the post.

 # Features